BAR 007

-BAR used 'Lucky Strike' logos in all other competitions except Canadian, United States, French, British, Hungarian, Turkish, Italy, and Belgian and '555' logos in China.
-In China all team members and drivers used blue-yellow overalls and clothing throughout the weekend.

 Design and history

 The 007 was a clear evolution of the BAR 006, which had been highly successful for the team, leading to their second place in the 2004 championship behind Ferrari.
 The new 007 car was a much tighter design and overall it was smaller than the previous 006.
 BAR designers also managed to save significant weight over the 006 car, despite greater safety testing being required for the 2005 season.

 The engine and gearbox were not left untouched either.
 For the 2005 season, engines had to last 2 races.
 Honda created a brand new V10 unit, which was smaller, lighter, and had a better centre of gravity than the 2004 engine.
 The gearbox was also an evolution of the 2004 unit, with some modifications to allow it to fit in better with the new tight design.
 Halfway through the 2005 season, BAR introduced a multi-profile front wing.

 At the end of the 2005 season, Honda, the engine partner since 2000, secured 100% team ownership, purchasing it from British American Tobacco, the long term sponsor of the team.
 The cars would remain with the BAT sponsorship throughout 2006.

 The BAR 007 was also the first Formula One car to use a seamless-shift gearbox.